 Our ambition is to be the best owner-manager and developer of 'industrial' properties in Europe and a leading income-focused REIT.
 We are aiming to deliver attractive returns for shareholders in the form of a low-risk, progressive dividend stream, supported by long-term growth in net asset value per share.

 In the UK, we have a leading market position in Heathrow, with £0.7 billion of assets (including our share of joint venture assets) in some of the most sought after airside and off-airport locations.
-We have a £0.6 billion portfolio at Park Royal and Greenford, which has become a primary focus for businesses seeking 'urban logistics' space to service Central London.
-We also own the £1.0 billion Slough Trading Estate, which is a well-established, modern business park in the Thames Valley and which has also grown to become one of Europe's largest data centre hubs.
-In Continental Europe we have £1.7 billion of assets predominantly comprising logistics warehousing and light industrial assets concentrated in attractive sub-markets such as the Ile de France region around Paris, which shares similar characteristics to Greater London, the Rhine Rhür region in Germany and key markets in Poland.
+We have a £0.6 billion portfolio at Park Royal and Greenford in West London, which has become a primary focus for businesses seeking 'urban logistics' space to service Central London.
+We also own the £1.0 billion Slough Trading Estate, which is a well-established, modern commercial centre in the Thames Valley and which has also grown to become one of Europe's largest data centre hubs.
+In Continental Europe, we have £1.2 billion of assets, predominantly comprising logistics warehousing and light industrial assets concentrated in attractive sub-markets such as the Ile de France region around Paris, which shares similar characteristics to Greater London, the Rhine Rhür region in Germany and key markets in Poland.

 Our KPIs are aligned with our strategic goal to be the best owner, asset manager and developer of industrial property and a leading income-focused REIT which delivers a high-quality and progressive dividend with resilient capital growth.